jfrog/frogbot/README.md

    [![GitLab CI Run Button](./images/gitlab-run-button.png)]

 #### Bitbucket Server

 After you create a new pull request, Frogbot will automatically scan it.
 The scan output will include only new vulnerabilities added by the pull request.
 Vulnerabilities that aren't new, and existed in the code prior to the pull request creation, will not be included in the report.
+In order to include all of the vulnerabilities in the report, including older ones that weren't added by this PR, use the JF_INCLUDE_ALL_VULNERABILITIES environment variable.

 1. A developer opens a pull request.
 2. Frogbot is triggered and scans the pull request, and adds a comment with the scan results.